State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

 \subsection{Experimental Data}

-Addressing that the sequential data contain state duration and state interval, we use music sound data played by instruments of different kinds.
+Addressing that the sequential data contain {the} state duration and {the} state interval, we use music sound data played by instruments of different kinds.
 When the same music is played by the different instruments, even if the music rhythm is the same, the length of each sound for the same note differs.
-For example, the sound power spectrum played by \Mod{organ} and \Mod{drum} for the same music sound data is shown in \Figref{fig:MusicSoundData}.
-The horizontal axis represents time, and the vertical axis represents the sound power, i.e., sound volume. \Mod{While} the power of each note played by the organ \Mod{is almost the same during the sound resonating,} \Mod{the one} played by the drum \Mod{decreases} rapidly after tapping. \Mod{W}e generate the observation sequence from the music sound data.
-The generation step is described below \Mod{using the features of sound continuous time}.\\ {\bf Step 1} Set the threshold $b_1$ and $b_2$ to classify the observation symbols into three types by the level of the volume. $b_1$ is a threshold for determining whether the sound ``on" or ``off", and $b_2$ is the one for classifying the power of the sound into ``high" and ``low". $(b_2 \geq b_1)$\\ {\bf Step 2} For the sound power $v$ of each time, the observation sequence is generated as follows.
+For example, the sound power spectrum played by {an} organ and {a} drum for the same music sound data is shown in \Figref{fig:MusicSoundData}.
+The horizontal axis {shows the} time{.
+T}he vertical axis {shows} the sound power, i.e., sound volume. {Whereas} the power of each note played by the organ is almost {identical} during the sound {resonation}, the one played by the drum decreases rapidly after tapping.
+We generate the observation sequence from the music sound data.
+The generation step is described below using the features of sound continuous time.\\ {\bf Step 1} Set {thresholds} $b_1$ and $b_2$ to classify the observation symbols into three types by the level of the volume. $b_1$ is a threshold for determining whether the sound {is} ``on" or ``off", and $b_2$ is the one for classifying the power of the sound {as} ``high" {or} ``low". $(b_2 \geq b_1)$\\ {\bf Step 2} For the sound power $v$ of each time, the observation sequence is generated as follows.
 If $v \geq b_2$, then the observation symbol is ``high".\\ If $b_2 > v \geq b_1$, then the observation symbol is ``low".\\ An example of observation sequence generated by the procedure described above is shown in \Figref{fig:ExampleSequence}.
-The black cell represents the ``high" symbol; the gray cell represents a ``low" symbol, and the cells of the white-painted represents the ``interval." \Mod{To indicate the segment of a sequence, we add ``start" and ``end" symbols to each edge of the sequence.
-These symbols are useful for modeling} the transition from the initial state from sequences precisely.
-The dataset consists of 27 segmented data, which are divided into bars of the music sequence, and each bar is assigned a label.
-A label is assigned for each 27 segmented data, therefore the number of labels is also 27.
+The black cell represents the ``high" symbol{.
+T}he gray cell represents a ``low" symbol{.
+The white-painted cells represent} the ``interval."
+To {denote} the segment of a sequence, we add ``start" and ``end" symbols to each edge of the sequence.
+These symbols are useful for modeling the transition from the initial state from sequences precisely.
+The dataset consists of 27 segmented data, which are divided into bars of the music sequence.
+A label is assigned for each 27 segmented data{.
+T}herefore the number of labels is also 27.
 The kinds of the instruments are a grand piano, horn, drums, acoustic guitar, flute, and pipe organ.
-We use the music sound data played by the instrument of first three kinds for the training data, while the latter three \Mod{kinds }are \Mod{used} for the recognition data.
-The number of the sequential data is 81 for both training and recognition.
+We use the music sound data played by the instrument{s} of {the} first three kinds for training data, {whereas} the latter three kinds are used for recognition data.
+The number{s} of the sequential data {are} 81 for both training and recognition.